 This 26 mile mountain bike race begins and ends in downtown Salida by Riverside Park, located on Sackett Avenue.
 After the race begins in downtown Salida, riders will cross over Hwy 50 and head up CR 101 to the Rainbow Trail.
 Riders then begin a rolling six mile stretch of single-track before descending via CR 108, the Little Rainbow Trail, and finally Race Track trail.
 Riders then head back to downtown Salida.

 Please note: this is an approximately 26 mile mountain bike ride at elevations ranging from 7,000 feet to 9,000 feet.
+It is not a beginner mountain bike course.
 We will not enforce a strict time cut-off, but do expect participants to be able to complete the course in a reasonable time (under 4 hours).

 This race is being held under permits from the United States Forest Service and the Bureau of Land Management.

 A huge thank you goes to our sponsors.
 We could not put on an event like this without the help of a lot of different people and businesses in town.
-Thank you to our 2013 sponsors, who are included below.
-We are actively looking for sponsors for 2014 – please email firstname.lastname@example.org if you are interested in sponsoring this race!
+Take time to thank all of our 2016 sponsors below for their support of this event!

-Absolute Bikes, the Arkansas Valley Libations Society, Arlie Dale’s Jug Liquor, the City of Salida, Gone to the Dogs, Judd Fine Homes, Jon MacManus art, the Monarch Crest Crank, Natural Habitats, Salida Bike Shop, Salida Mountain Sports, Salida Mountain Trails, Subculture Cyclery, and YOLO for your support – we really appreciate it!
+Absolute Bikes, Amicas Pizza and Microbrewery, Arlie Dale’s Jug Liquor, Basil Doc’s Pizza, the City of Salida, Gone to the Dogs, Jon MacManus art, the Monarch Crest Crank, Salida Bike Shop, Salida Cycling Club, Salida Mountain Sports, Salida Mountain Trails, Subculture Cyclery, Sysco, and Wood’s High Mountain Distillery for your support – we really appreciate it!

 The Banana Belt Mountain Bike Race was started by a local bike club and riders in 1989.
 The Salida Chamber of Commerce took over organization of the race before it was discontinued.
-For the 2nd year, this race is now being organized by the Salida Recreation Department and Salida Mountain Trails.
+For the 5th year, this race is now being organized by the Salida Recreation Department.
 The Salida Rec Department is housed at the Salida Hot Springs Aquatic Center at 410 Hwy 50, Salida, CO.
 Our mission is to enrich and empower lives through recreation in our community.
-Salida Mountain Trails is an all volunteer organization committed to building and maintaining sustainable, non-motorized, multi-user trails on public lands adjoining the city of Salida.
-They have also worked really hard to help put on this race!